- First Time Builders

 Indeed, if you can imagine it, a structural engineer can do it.

 That doesn’t mean that you need to skimp on aesthetics.
-Ask your project manager about adding beauty elements once the important part of the process – locking in your steel price – has been completed.
+Ask your project manager about adding beauty elements once the important part of the process – locking in your steel order – has been completed.

 Armstrong employs a team of detailers and engineers who are experienced in the design process for creating a sound steel building.
 Your Project Manager can help you through the ‘finishing’ process (where you can choose colors, custom finishes like polyurethane stone, stucco, brick or slate finishes or even alternate roofing options).
 Additionally, your Project Manager will help you keep the cost of finishing low but delivering aesthetic value.
 You see a lot of steel buildings every day but may not know they’re metal because they’ve been finished, creatively.